-The College decided to implement a blended learning approach for the start of the academic year 2020/21, with the students divided up into Cohort A and Cohort B, reducing the number of students on campus to half at any one time.
-This ensures we minimise mixing and maximise social distancing but enables students to access their timetable each week, one week in class and one week via streamed lessons as per their timetable.
+The ongoing COVID pandemic continued to have a significant impact on all elements of College operation.
+The College decided to continue to implement a blended learning approach for the start of the academic year 2020/21, with the students divided up into Cohort A and Cohort B, reducing the number of students on campus to half at any one time.
+This ensured we continued to minimise mixing and maximise social distancing but enabled students to access their timetable each week, one week in class and one week via streamed lessons as per their timetable.
+This approach was in operation up to and including Easter 2021, excluding periods of national lockdown when the College operated a full online delivery of its timetable.

 The Risk Register is maintained by the Academy Trust with the Audit Committee keeping oversight.
 This register is reviewed regularly by Committees and the Senior Management Team.
-It has been updated to include the risks associated with the pandemic, and an additional College COVID Health and Safety Risk Assessment has been produced.

-The key risks to the College are obviously now dominated by COVID
+The key risks to the College were dominated by the pandemic as follows

-- Failure to adhere to our COVID Health and Safety Risk Assessment - Results are impacted by the College blended learning approach - Potential reputational damage caused by the interpretation of our response to the COVID situation - Student and Staff wellbeing are adversely affected by the COVID crisis
+- Failure to adhere to our COVID Health and Safety Risk Assessment - Potential reputational damage caused by the interpretation of our response to the COVID situation - Student and Staff wellbeing are adversely affected by the COVID crisis

-Key financial/strategic risks remain as follows
+Key financial/strategic risks are as follows

 - It is vital that the additional increases to the funding rate, particularly those received as a result of the high cost/high value element of the funding methodology, are maintained.
-The commitment to cover the increase in employer pension contributions required as part of the teachers' pension scheme if not continued would have a significant impact on the College's financial stability. - Failure to adhere to regulations such as the Data Protection Regulations.
+The commitment to cover the increase in employer pension contributions required as part of the teachers' pension scheme if not continued would have a significant impact on the College's financial stability. - Failure to adhere to regulations such as the Data Protection Regulations - Increased threat to all educational providers from Cybersecurity attacks - Following the publication of the DfE 'Review of Post-16 qualifications at Level 3', it is highly likely that the funding for the vast majority of BTECs will be withdrawn from 2023 onwards.